Over a Decade of Hashtags and You’re Still Doing It Wrong

 September 15, 2017

-The hashtag recently turned 12 years old, but after all these years, it has still got to be one of the most misunderstood social media tactics ever.
+The hashtag is about 15 years old, but it has still got to be one of the most misunderstood social media tactics ever.

 Hashtags were a Twitter invention that allowed you to find, follow and engage in a conversation.
 They’re a way to get your content in front of people who aren’t following you, but are talking about a subject similar to what you’re posting about.